BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/README.md

 - Java / IntelliJ
 - Git / GitHub - to host our code for version control and a shared working repository
 - Pivotal Tracker - to write user stories and keep track of the technical requirements
+- Postman for testing endpoints without a UI
+- Slack for communication between developers

 ## Dependencies and Installation
 - Maven